Government Requests Guide

 We evaluate emergency requests on a case-by-case basis.
 If we have a good faith belief that an emergency involving danger of death or serious physical injury to any person requires us to disclose information without delay, we may provide information consistent with our Privacy Statement and applicable law (e.g., 18 U.S.C. § 2702(b)(8) and (c)(4)).
 We do not commit to producing records under any set of circumstances or within a particular timeline and may request additional information about the request or the identity of the requester.

 Submit emergency requests via our Law Enforcement Response System (LERS) here and include all of the following information:

 - The detailed nature of the emergency, including how you learned of the threat, links to social media posts, chat logs, etc.;

-- Identify who is at risk of death or serious physical injury;
+- Identify who is in danger of death or serious physical injury;

 - Describe the imminent nature of the threat, including information that suggests there is a specific deadline before which it is necessary to receive the requested information; or that suggests there is a specific deadline by which the harm will occur (e.g., tonight, tomorrow at noon);

 - Identify the specific information you are requesting from Zoom.
-Narrowly tailor your request – requesting all information associated with a user, account, or meeting may delay processing.
+Tailor your request narrowly – requesting all information associated with a user, account, or meeting may delay processing.

 - Explain how the information you seek will help avert the emergency.